Student Clubs and Organizations

 A faculty member leads our ESMS chapter of this worldwide organization, open to 7th and 8th graders only.
 Applicants are often screened, based on an essay and short interview.
-Model U.N. meets twice weekly on Tuesday and Thursday from 3:40-4:40pm, beginning in September and continuing until mid-spring.
+Model U.N. meets twice weekly from 3:40-4:40pm, beginning in September and continuing until mid-spring.
 Participating students must attend both days.
 The Model U.N. program culminates in the Model U.N.
 International Conference, comprising thousands of students.

 The Chess Team

 The ESMS Chess Team is open to all chess enthusiasts, whether you're a beginner or a chess master.
 Our team hone their skills weekly, after school, with matches to be announced with other middle school students around the city.
 Our chess players have earned trophies at several recent NYC and New York State tournaments.
 We're proud of our Tigers!

 The Manhattan Student Leadership Council (MSLC), a body founded by Principal Getz and comprised of student representatives from middle schools across D2 , meets monthly to discuss and work with elected officials on issues of import to City students.
 Publicly presenting their findings and advocacy to elected bodies & officials (the city council, the borough president, community boards and so on) the MSLC gives council members a forum to shine as leaders and advocates for their peers.
 Our kids have been true leaders on the MSLC - first with the GSA legislation and most recently on mental health issues.
 They're an amazing bunch!

 Get in the Tiger spirit by cheering for our ESMS Boys and Girls Basketball teams!
 Tryouts are held in mid-November.
 Check the school calendar for exact dates and information.